-The accompanying product prospectus supplement notes that FATCA withholding on payments of gross proceeds from a sale or redemption of Notes will only apply to payments made after December 31, 2018.
-That discussion is modified to reflect regulations proposed by the U.S. Treasury Department in December 2018 indicating an intent to eliminate the requirement under FATCA of withholding on gross proceeds of the disposition of financial instruments.
+The U.S. Treasury Department and the U.S. Internal Revenue Service have announced that withholding on payments of gross proceeds from a sale or redemption of the Notes will only apply to payments made after December 31, 2018.
+However, recently proposed regulations eliminate the requirement of withholding on gross proceeds from the sale or disposition of financial instruments.
 The U.S. Treasury Department has indicated that taxpayers may rely on these proposed regulations pending their finalization.
+If we determine withholding is appropriate with respect to the Notes, we will withhold tax at the applicable statutory rate, and we will not pay any additional amounts in respect of such withholding.
+Therefore, if such withholding applies, any payments on the Notes will be significantly less than what you would have otherwise received.
+Depending on your circumstances, these amounts withheld may be creditable or refundable to you.
+Foreign financial institutions and non-financial foreign entities located in jurisdictions that have an intergovernmental agreement with the United States governing FATCA may be subject to different rules.
 Prospective investors are urged to consult with their own tax advisors regarding the possible implications of FATCA on their investment in the Notes.